Tuition Residency Requirements

 - You must obtain a Utah Driver's License, Voter Registration, and Vehicle Registration (if you are using a vehicle in Utah).
 These three items must be obtained at least 3 months before you apply for residency.
 For example, if you are applying for residency for the fall semester, you would need these items by May 1st.
 For spring semester, you must obtain these items by October 1st.
 If you are using a vehicle in Utah, even if it is in your parent's name, it needs to be registered in Utah.

-You must live in Utah for 12 continuous months.
-You cannot be absent from the state for more than a total of 30 days during this time
+- You must live in Utah for 12 continuous months.
+You cannot be absent from the state for more than a total of 30 days during this

 - Verification of Housing in Utah: This must cover the full 12-month period.
 This can include rental agreements, letters from your landlord, or your mortgage statement.